FAC9/READMES/oauth/cookies-and-local-storage.md

 # How do you get a cookie from a request in Hapi?

+  We can access the cookie using request.state.nameCookie (where nameCookie could be whatever the cookie's name is) in our handler function.

 # Briefly describe Local Storage and Session Storage (browser api)?
 "The Web Storage API provides mechanisms by which browsers can store key/value pairs, in a much more intuitive fashion than using cookies."